-Each partner must consent to a sexual activity, whether it involves touching, kissing or any other type of sexual act.
-The consent must be clear, informed and given freely.
+Each partner must consent to a sexual activity.
+This means both people must agree that the activity take place, whether it involves touching, kissing, or any other type of sexual act.
+The consent must be clear, informed, and given freely.
 Otherwise, the activity is considered sexual assault.

 Consent must be clear

-A person who says or does nothing isn’t consenting to sexual touching.
-They don’t have to physically resist in order to show they don’t consent.
+A person who says or does nothing isn’t consenting to sexual activity.
+They don’t have to resist physically in order to show they don’t consent.

 Making sure the partner consents